rrazgriz/VRCFTGenerator/README.md

 > Generate VRChat systems for animating facial blendshapes that use Direct Blend Trees, with a fixed amount of layers to drive an unlimited amount of blendshapes with complex parameter configurations.
 > Licensed as MIT.

+🛑 **Warning**: The configurations generated do *not* appear to be stable with Write Defaults OFF when added to animators with more complex systems.
+Please only use it with WD On, and note that this means the normalization is not necessary, but will not affect the workings of the system.
+You can leave the layers as WD On regardless of the other layers' WD settings.

 Please see the VRCFT wiki for more information on [Blendshapes](https://github.com/benaclejames/VRCFaceTracking/wiki/Blend-Shapes-Setup) and [Parameter Setup](https://github.com/benaclejames/VRCFaceTracking/wiki/Parameters).

 ![M7HZqf71Ua](https://user-images.githubusercontent.com/47901762/182271879-e2adf52c-196f-4381-9848-98d6d03c82c7.png)

-🛑 **This tool is not intended to be plug-and-play**, I built it for my own reference and as a direct blendtree study, with help from Lyuma and Hai.
+⚠**This tool is not intended to be plug-and-play**, I built it for my own reference and as a direct blendtree study, with help from Lyuma and Hai.
 I am releasing it as-is for others to reference, study, and maybe use.
 The code quality is not particularly good, and may contain bad practices, unused code, and be difficult to read.

-⚠ **Please take note**: this tool relies on having a version of Animator As Code that supports VRC parameter driver copy behavior.
+ **Please take note**: this tool relies on having a version of Animator As Code that supports VRC parameter driver copy behavior.
 A version of the framework is included with this functionality added.
 When AAC is updated to support this, you can remove the "Framework" folder and use the main Animator As Code release from https://github.com/hai-vr/av3-animator-as-code.
 I will try to remember to remove this folder (and update the code, if necessary) once that change is merged.

 ### Changelog